 To lead or not to lead?
-This is every marketing expert’s inner thoughts when deciding what strategy to use when trying to generate leads.
+This is every marketing expert’s inner thoughts when deciding which leads to acquire and nurture, and more importantly, how to do it.

 At the beginning of every lead generation initiative, it’s important to understand the difference between inbound and outbound lead generation.

-- Outbound lead generation might be “old school” but with new tools and technologies the modern take on this strategy can still be effective.
+- Outbound lead generation might be “old school” but with new tools and technologies the modern take on this strategy can be an effective asset.

 - Inbound lead generation puts the power in the hands of the people.
-This strategy can produce evergreen content that will keep on generating, long after the effort is made.
+This strategy can produce evergreen content that will keep on generating leads, long after the initial effort is made.

-- Find out how to decide which strategy will work best for your marketing initiatives.
+- Decide which strategy will work best for your marketing initiatives.
 (Hint: there isn’t a one size fits all answer.)

 Here’s a quick guide to inbound and outbound lead generation, and what each approach can bring to the table.